skybaseinnovations/employee-handbook/docs/signin-with-apple/README.md

 ---
 description: Signin  with apple (flutter - nodejs)
 ---
 # Sign in with apple

-**Description:** "Sign in with Apple provides a secure and seamless way for users to authenticate with your app using their Apple ID, ensuring privacy and ease of use."
+Sign in with Apple provides a secure and seamless way for users to authenticate with your app using their Apple ID, ensuring privacy and ease of use.

 **Steps to include:**